www.troop2el.org

 Advancement

-The Boy Scout advancement program provides a ladder of skills that a Scout climbs at his own pace.
-As he acquires these skills he moves up through a series of ranks, for which he is awarded badges.
+The Troop advancement program provides a ladder of skills that Scouts climbs at their own pace.
+As they acquire these skills they moves up through a series of ranks, for which they are awarded badges.
 Tenderfoot, Second Class, First Class, Star, Life, and Eagle.
-The higher he climbs the more challenging his tasks -- and the more rewarding.
+The higher the Scout climbs the more challenging the tasks -- and the more rewarding.

-Details for advancement are contained in the Boy Scout Handbook, which every Scout should obtain as soon as possible after joining the Troop.
-Take a look at Chapter 1.
-This short chapter has an advancement summary through First Class.
+Details for advancement are contained in the Scouts BSA Handbook, which every Scout should obtain as soon as possible after joining the Troop.
+Take a look at the Introduction Chapter.

 Merit Badges